-From FY 2010 through FY 2014, the Crime Victims Fund collected an average of \$2 billion each year, but disbursed only an average of \$700 million per year.
-Congress raised the cap to \$3.04 billion for FY16.
-After transfers, \$2.6 billion was available for the states.
+From FY 2010 through FY 2014, the Crime Victims Fund collected an average of \$2 billion each year but disbursed only an average of \$700 million per year.
+Congress raised the cap significantly in FY 2016 at the request of advocates.